lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 ## Modal editing ##

-Much as I was initially resistant to it, putting all that work into using Vim for half a year did finally sink in, and I can pretty happily jump around within a line, or up and down blocks of code, without having to think too hard about it.
+Much as I was [initially resistant][vi-rant] to it, putting all that work into using Vim for half a year did finally sink in, and I can pretty happily jump around within a line, or up and down blocks of code, without having to think too hard about it.
 I don't know if I would entirely recant my rant, but the simple fact is that I've made the sacrifice and my brain has already been trained, so I might as well accept it.
 I don't think I'll ever be zealatous about the benefits of keeping your hands on the keyboard or anything like that, but I can say that once you _do_ get a handle on movement and text manipulation commands, it doesn't feel too bad.

 ### ... but only if you want it ###